-By the early 19th century, many Shawnee and other Ohio Valley Indians were becoming increasingly dependent on trading with the Americans for guns, cloth, and metal goods.
-Tecumseh spoke out against such dependence and called for a return to traditional Indian ways.
+By the early 19th century, many Shawnee and other Ohio Valley tribes were becoming increasingly dependent on trading with the Americans for guns, cloth, and metal goods.
+Tecumseh spoke out against such dependence and called for a return to traditional Native American ways.
 He was even more alarmed by the continuing encroachment of white settlers illegally settling on the already diminished government-recognized land holdings of the Shawnee and other tribes.
 The American government, however, was reluctant to take action against its own citizens to protect the rights of the Ohio Valley Indians.

 For several years, Tecumseh’s Indian Confederacy successfully delayed further white settlement in the region.
 In 1811, however, the future president William Henry Harrison led an attack on the confederacy’s base on the Tippecanoe River.
 At the time, Tecumseh was in the South attempting to convince more tribes to join his movement.
 Although the battle of Tippecanoe was close, Harrison finally won out and destroyed much of Tecumseh’s army.

 When the War of 1812 began the following year, Tecumseh immediately marshaled what remained of his army to aid the British.
 Commissioned a brigadier general, he proved an effective ally and played a key role in the British capture of Detroit and other battles.
 When the tide of war turned in the American favor, Tecumseh’s fortunes went down with those of the British.
 On October 5, 1813, he was killed during Battle of the Thames.
-His Ohio Valley Confederacy and vision of Indian unity died with him.
+His Ohio Valley Confederacy and vision of Native American unity died with him.